Each week, Nopa’s Staff gathers for a thematic hour of wine tasting and education. Below are the notes from the prior week’s host, Harrison McArtor.

 A staff favorite, Eloi Durrbach has been making wine in Provence on his family’s estate since the 70’s.
 He dropped out of architecture school and moved to the estate to start making wine at his father’s discouragement.
 In time, hard work and focus changed his father’s mind and thank goodness, because this 50/50 blend of Syrah and Cabernet Sauvignon is pure class.
 As a young man, Eloi’s believed so much in the quality of his first vintage, he priced it three times more than most other wines on the market.
 He hadn’t sold a single bottle after a few months and he was getting nervous.
 One day a man arrived to try his wines and view the property in a car with Burgundy license plate.
 They talked for awhile and finally when the man left, he told Eloi that he was Aubert de Villaine, winemaker for Burgundy’s Romanée Conti and that he would be returning in two weeks with his friend Kermit Lynch (an importer based out of Berkeley, CA).
 The rest is history.
 With 90% of the wine aged in foudres, it was vinified and aged separately with no destemming, racking, or added sulfur.
 Peppery, on the nose, with delicious red fruit and great tannin presence this wine would stand up to our richest dishes without even blinking.

 The mediterranean has always been a friend to agriculture and that is no less true for the vine.
 Not to be taken lightly southern france has more to offer than most realize.
 This week we came with impressions and palates like a blank canvas.
-We left with a broader understanding of our winelist and a lot more knowledge on the history and culture of a region that has for centuries produced more wine than the rest of France.
+We left with a broader understanding of our winelist and a lot more knowledge on the history and culture of a region that has for centuries produced more wine than the rest of France and expanding to a asphalt paving contractors business.